A little background information

 My involvement with print standards

 One of the eternal frustrations amongst publishers, agencies, and other print buyers, is the uncertainty about what a job will look like when it hits the press.
 The proof is one thing, but will the press match it?
-This frustration translates into lost press time and reduced profits, as the printer tries to 'chase the proof' to satisfy the client.
+This frustration translates into less efficient printing and higher print buyer costs, as the printer tries to 'chase the proof' to satisfy the client.

-The root of the problem, until recently, was the lack of any true 'standard' of how a good press sheet should look.
-True, the US printing industry had SWOP (Specifications for Web Offset Publications) and GRACoL (General Requirements and Applications for Commercial Offset Lithography), but these were only 'specifications' with tolerances too loose for ICC-savvy users.
-Even the official ISO 12647 international printing standard (on which SWOP and GRACoL were, and still are, based) failed to define the actual printed "appearance" of a typical press adequately enough for today's users.
+The root problem, until 2006, was the lack of a true 'standard' of how a good press sheet should look.
+True, the US printing industry had SWOP (Specifications for Web Offset Publications) and GRACoL (General Requirements and Applications for Commercial Offset Lithography), but these were only 'specifications' with tolerances too loose for a precise visual match.
+Even the official ISO 12647 printing standard (on which SWOP and GRACoL are based) failed to define printed "appearance" adequately for ICC-savvy users.

-Without a standard of press appearance, there was no stable target for a proofing system to imitate.
-Conventional laminate-based color proofing systems like KPG MatchPrint, Fuji ColorArt, Agfa PressMatch and DuPont WaterProof all made beautiful presentation prints, but (a) they didn't match each other, and (b) each only approximated the appearance of a particular press.
+Without a standard of press appearance, there was no stable target for a press or proofing system to imitate.
+Conventional proofing systems like KPG MatchPrint, Fuji ColorArt, Agfa PressMatch and DuPont WaterProof all made beautiful presentation prints, but they (a) didn't match each other, and (b) only approximated the appearance of a particular press.
 With the advent of ICC color management, however, any proofing system could be made to match virtually any 'target' press, but the question remained, what should that target be?

-In 2003 I was asked by three major New York ad agencies to define that very target.
-What they wanted was a precise visual definition of 'standard appearance' for proofing and printing.
-One agency, Foote-Cone-Belding (later DRAFTFCB), decided to fund some research.
-In partnership with three local printers, Sandy Alexander, AGT and Applied Printing Technologies, we started an unofficial testing group, irreverently called The Manhattan Project, with the goal of creating a set of 'print appearance' standards with less ambiguity than the GRACoL and SWOP specifications.
+In 2003 three major New York ad agencies asked me to define that very target.
+What they wanted was a precise visual definition of 'standard appearance' for commercial offset proofing and printing.
+Foote-Cone-Belding (later DRAFTFCB) funded some research and in partnership with three local printers, Sandy Alexander, AGT and Applied Printing Technologies, we started an unofficial testing group, irreverently called The Manhattan Project, to create a set of 'print appearance' standards with less ambiguity than the GRACoL and SWOP specifications.

 Return to top

-Our first test was to produce a simulated TR001 proof at all four sites using a custom gray scale calibration method I'd been using for years, called "Press2Proof" that differed considerably from traditional dot-gain-based methods, plus standard ICC color management.
-All the proofs matched each other very closely, and FCB quickly approved the existing TR001 characterization data as their standard for publication proofing and printing.
-But when we tried the same experiment with GRACoL's newly-released DTR004 data, the results fell short of good commercial printing.
-So Sandy Alexander offered to host a trial press run to see if we could come up with some better data.
+Our first test simulated TR001 (US Web Coated SWOP) proofs at all four sites using a custom calibration method I'd developed years before called "Press2Proof" (P2P) that differed considerably from traditional dot-gain (TVI) calibration.
+All the proofs matched very closely, and the group quickly approved TR001 as a visual standard for publication proofing and printing.
+But when we tried to match GRACoL's tentative DTR004 data, the results fell far short of good commercial printing, so Mike Graff at Sandy Alexander hosted a trial press run to see if we could come up with better data.

-To avoid conflicting standards,we invited the GRACoL committee to participate, and the test evolved into a combined Manhattan Project/ GRACoL press run.
-A key goal was to test my unconventional Press2Proof method (now known by the IDEAlliance tradename G7®).
-The Sandy run showed that Press2Proof controlled the visual appearance of a sheet much better, while still satisfying the basic intent of GRACoL.
-For my sins IDEAlliance made me chair of their GRACoL committee and the two projects were blended into one.
+To avoid conflicting standards, we invited the GRACoL committee to participate for a combined Manhattan Project/ GRACoL press run.
+A key goal was to test my P2P method (now known by the PRINTING United Alliance tradename G7®).
+The Sandy run showed that P2P calibration controlled visual appearance much better than legacy TVI calibration, and the two projects were merged into one.

 Return to top

-The main results of all this work were three new 'print appearance' specifications - GRACoL2006_Coated1, SWOP2006_Coated3 and SWOP2006_Coated5 - that represent good CtP-based printing on coated number 1, 3, and 5 sheets.
-These and all IDEAlliance characterization data sets share a common G7 'backbone' giving them a similar visual appearance in gray balance and neutral tonality, while adhering to ISO 12647.
-The main benefit of this 'shared appearance' is that a CMYK file created for one press type, but printed on another (by accident or design) should look as close as possible to the original intent WITHOUT any curve edits or ICC profile-based corrections.
-If all new US and foreign print appearance standards shared this concept, it would simplify and improve file exchange between different press types (commercial, publication, newsprint, flexo, etc.), no matter where they are.
+The SWOP committee quickly adopted the same approach, and the result was three new "CRPs" (Characterized Reference Print Conditions) - GRACoL2006_Coated1, SWOP2006_Coated3 and SWOP2006_Coated5 - that represent good CtP-based printing on coated number 1, 3, and 5 sheets.
+These three CRPs have a common G7 'backbone' giving them a "shared neutral appearance" (similar gray balance and tonality), with ISO 12647 ink and paper colors, which means that when ICC conversion is impractical, a CMYK file created for one press but printed on another (by accident or design) should look as close as possible to the original intent WITHOUT plate curve edits.

-The challenges of print standardization are not trivial, given the enormous number of variables in offset printing and different interpretations of what is 'good' printing.
-But no matter how difficult and politically-challenging these challenges may be, there is an urgent need to accept them.
-As one of the few industries on Earth without effective standards, today’s print production is often frustrating and inefficient.
-Any effort to define a universally-accepted specification of 'print appearance' is a vital step towards improving quality and efficiency for everyone from creation to press.
+The challenges of print standardization are not trivial, given the enormous number of variables in offset and other printing methods and the necessarily cautious process of writing an ISO standard.
+But as one of the few industries on Earth without efficient, universal standards, any effort to define a universally-accepted specification of 'print appearance' is a vital step towards improving quality and efficiency for everyone.

-To learn more about SWOP, GRACoL, or G7, go to www.idealliance.org.
-Better still, join IDEAlliance.
+To learn more about SWOP, GRACoL, or G7+, go to https://printing.org.
+Better still, join PRINTING United Alliance.
 The work we are doing today will benefit everyone, but it also has to stand the test of time.
 The more individuals and companies involved at this stage, the better.

 Return to top